 The Company adopted Statement of Financial Accounting Standards No. 128, "Earnings per Share," for the year ended December 31, 1997.
 SFAS No. 128 requires disclosure of basic and diluted earnings per share.
-The 1997 period has been restated to reflect the adoption of SFAS No. 128.
+The 1997 period has been restated to reflect the adoption of SFAS No. 128 and to give effect to the WIMI merger, which was accounted for as a pooling-of-interests.
 Basic earnings per share are computed based on the weighted average number of common shares outstanding during the period.
-Diluted earnings per share reflect the potential effects of
+Diluted earnings per share reflect the potential effects of the exercise of outstanding stock options and warrants.